vdesabou/kafka-docker-playground/ccloud/connect-debezium-mysql-source/README.md

 Simply run:

 ```
-$ playground run -f debezium-mysql-source<use tab key to activate [fzf completion](https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion) (otherwise use full path, i.e *not relative path*>
+$ playground run -f debezium-mysql-source<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or relative path>
 ```

 N.B: Control Center is reachable at [http://127.0.0.1:9021](http://127.0.0.1:9021])